Russian Orthodox Churches: Art, Architecture & Symbolism

 From Egyptian pharaohs to Klondike miners, the value and glitter of gold have always attracted humans.
 But the shiny metal’s allure goes way beyond the material.
-In Russian Orthodox Christianity, gold stands in for the luminosity of Christ and the other-worldliness associated with saints.
+According to Russian Orthodox church beliefs, gold stands in for the luminosity of Christ and the other-worldliness associated with saints.
 “Gold and religion have been symbolically linked,” says Dmitri Banin, a Silversea Expedition Expert.
 “Gold is symbolic of the color of the sun and is associated with daylight and the energy of the divine.
 The use of gold in religion emphasizes a preciousness and immortality.”

-The Russian Orthodox Church has rebounded since the fall of the Soviet Union.
+The history of Christianity in Russia is a turbulent one, but the Russian Orthodox Church has rebounded since the fall of the Soviet Union.
 Now the religion founded by Andrew the Apostle has an estimated 150 million followers worldwide.
-No matter your personal spiritual path, spending time in a Russian Orthodox church, surrounded by gold-leaf icons and domes, is an uplifting and unforgettable experience.
+No matter your personal spiritual path, spending time admiring Russian church artwork, surrounded by gold-leaf icons and domes, is an uplifting and unforgettable experience.

 Understanding the Meaning of Russian Icons

 The first thing that strikes visitors entering a Russian Orthodox church is the iconostasis, a wall of icons that hides the high altar, says Kent Russell, CEO and curator of the Museum of Russian Icons in Clinton, Mass. in the United States.
-Icons and sacred images typically pack the interiors of these churches.
+Icons and sacred images typically pack a Russian Orthodox church interior.
 “It’s an immersive experience,” says Russell.